 What can I do to prevent getting malaria?

 Since no method of malaria prevention works completely, it is best to avoid travel to parts of the world where malaria is common.
-If it is not possible to avoid travel, ways to help prevent malaria infection include using insect repellent (see the MotherToBaby fact sheet on DEET: http://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/), sleeping in mosquito-free areas, wearing long sleeves and pants, and taking medication to prevent infection before, during, and after travel.
+If it is not possible to avoid travel, ways to help prevent malaria infection include using insect repellent (see the MotherToBaby fact sheet on DEET: https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/pdf/ and Insect Repellents: https://mothertobaby.org/fact-sheets/insect-repellents/pdf/), sleeping in mosquito-free areas, wearing long sleeves and pants, and taking medication to prevent infection before, during, and after travel.
 The risks associated with malaria infection pose a greater threat to mother and the developing baby than any risks associated with medication used for prevention.
-For more information, please see the MotherToBaby fact sheet on Antimalarial Medication at http://mothertobaby.org/fact-sheets/antimalarials/.
+For more information, please see the MotherToBaby fact sheet on Antimalarial Medication at https://mothertobaby.org/fact-sheets/antimalarials/pdf/.

 I have malaria.
 Can I breastfeed my baby?

 Most likely.
 Malaria is not passed through breast milk, so breastfeeding will not give your baby malaria.
 Small amounts of medications used to treat malaria may enter the breast milk, but most are not expected to cause harm to the baby.
-There is not a lot of information about the safety of some commonly used medications during breastfeeding, so you should talk to your health care provider about this topic.
+Talk with your healthcare provider and contact a MotherToBaby specialist with questions about your specific medications.

 One medication you may want to use with caution while breastfeeding is called primaquine.
 This drug is able to treat malaria infections very well, but it may cause serious red blood cell problems in mothers or infants who have a common genetic condition called glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency).
 Mothers and their babies who need primaquine should be tested for G6PD deficiency before this medication is used.
-Be sure to talk to your health care provider about all your choices while breastfeeding.
+Be sure to talk to your healthcare provider about your breastfeeding questions.

 What if the father of the baby has malaria?

+There is one case report of a man who developed a low sperm count while ill with malaria.
+Studies were not done to confirm if the malaria was the cause of his temporary low sperm count.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.